 -Sufficient Tooth Enamel Present.
 Tooth enamel is needed for the porcelain veneers to bond to your teeth.
 If the tooth is severely worn down or damaged, porcelain veneers will not bond well and may not be a good option for you.
 In this case a full crown may be a better option.

 –Tooth Color.
-In general, porcelain veneers look best when they are thin and translucent.
-If you have severely stained teeth (developmental dentin staining, tetracycline staining, root canal therapy staining), it is usually best to undergo teeth whitening prior to veneers.
-Blockout of underlying staining is possible, but the end result will not look as natural.
+In general, veneers look best when they are thin and translucent.
+If you have severely stained teeth (developmental dentin staining, tetracycline staining, root canal staining), it is usually best to whiten your teeth prior to veneers.
+Blockout of color is possible, but doesn’t look as natural.

 –Gum Tissue Alignment.
-Proper gum tissue contours are necessary to give a natural look.
+Proper gum contours are necessary to proper tooth shaping of veneers.
 If the gum heights are out of proportion, they will need to be recontoured with a gingivectomy procedure prior to veneer placement.

 – Oral Habits: Nail Biting, Teeth Clenching/Grinding (Bruxism).
 Severe teeth clenchers or teeth grinders are not good candidates for porcelain veneers.
 Veneers are not able to handle the powerful stresses put forth by grinding and clenching.
 If a patient only grinds their teeth at night then it is possible to still complete porcelain veneers but only with the use of a night guard at night.
 Other oral habits such as, biting nails, chewing on pens, opening packages with your teeth, etc. will also cause damage to veneers and may cause them to fail.